sanava2010/stocksReact/README.md

         npm install
 4. After the packages are successfully downloaded, run the following command npm start
    A new tab with the web page should open in your browser.
+Or open [http://localhost:3000](http://localhost:3000) to view it in the          browser.

-### `npm start`
+## What the page shows

-Runs the app in the development mode.<br />
+The web page displays a table with stock details of 20 stocks which were fetched from an API.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The search bar at the top enables one to search for a specific stock by typing its name.